WPDevelopers/disable-comments/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Fix issue with settings persistence in single-site installations.

 = 1.0 =
 * Prevent theme comments template from being displayed when comments are disabled everywhere.
 * Prevent direct access to comment admin pages when comments are disabled everywhere.